ninjadev/nin/README.md

 Adding backgrounds ain't all that hard, once you have an overweiv of whats needed!

 First of all, make sure there is an actual existing file containing the code for your background.
-If you want to render your background on a canvas the content should be something like:
+If you want to render your background on a canvas the content should be something like the example below.
+Note that to actuall work with the content, you will probably want to be able to see it first.
+To make the content visible, you should go through the steps with adding it the scene and in graph.json, as described below the example.

 ```js
 (function(global) {